marcmarino83/SVG-Logo-Maker/README.md

 - Clone the repository: bash

-- Copy code: git clone git@github.com:marcmarino83/SVG-Logo-Maker.git
+- git clone git@github.com:marcmarino83/SVG-Logo-Maker.git

 - Navigate to the project directory: bash

-- Copy code: cd svg-logo-maker
+- cd svg-logo-maker

 - Install the necessary dependencies: bash

-- Copy code: npm install
+-  npm install

 - Usage: To run the application, use the following command:

    bash
-   Copy code
    node index.js
    The application will prompt you to enter the following: